+Follow-up (How have you used or how will you use the data to improve student learning?)
 Student performance in BIO 201 was much lower than I would expect from upper level majors.
-As you can see from the statistics above, students tended to perform very well in lab, but not as well in lecture.
-Higher lab grades appear to have significantly impacted their overall grades in the course as surprisingly low exam scores still resulted in 100% of students passing the class.
-While I am happy that they are succeeding in lab, which concentrates on developing the critical thinking skills needed to do laboratory biology (experimental design, carrying out their own experiments, collecting and analyzing data), I am concerned with the low level of performance in lecture.
-From talking with students, my best hypothesis as to what may be going on in lecture relates to a continuing problem with inconsistent preparation for the class material.
-As mentioned in previous COGs, the Biology faculty are working to solve this problem with the main goal to make sure all students are getting the same material in their introductory biology class (BIO 101 and BIO 113).
-In the meantime, I continued to provide extra resources for students in BIO 201, and tried to indicate what topics from their introductory classes they need to brush up on in order to succeed in BIO 201.
+As you can see from the statistics above, students tended to perform very well in lab, but not as well in lecture, though grades were slightly higher than last year.
+Higher lab grades appear to have significantly impacted their overall grades in the course as low exam scores still resulted in 100% of students passing the class.
+While I am happy that they are succeeding in lab, where the focus is on developing the critical thinking skills needed to do laboratory biology (experimental design, carrying out their own experiments, collecting, analyzing, and presenting data), I am concerned with the low level of performance in lecture.
+From talking with students, my hypothesis as to what may be going on in lecture relates to a continuing problem with inconsistent preparation for the class material.
+To address this continuing problem in the moment, I stressed that students were expected to have mastered their introductory biology material and that if they had not, they needed to review it and/or come see me for help.
+This was stated on the very first day of class, and continued to be stressed throughout the semester.
+Although it was not my official office hour, I often stayed after lecture to work with students who had questions.

+As mentioned in previous COGs, the Biology faculty are working to solve this problem by working together to make sure all students are getting the same material in their introductory biology class (BIO 113).
+In the meantime, I continued to provide extra resources for students in BIO 201, and tried to indicate what topics from their introductory classes they needed to brush up on in order to succeed in BIO 201.
+In some cases, I have provided access to materials that I use when teaching BIO 113.